The Bungle Bungles (Purnululu National Park): How to Visit Western Australia’s Iconic Domes

 Discovering the Wonders of the Bungle Bungles

-As you venture into the heart of Western Australia’s Kimberley region, prepare to be awestruck by the rugged beauty of the Bungle Bungles.
-This ancient landscape, sculpted by nature over millions of years, is a testament to the raw power and artistry of the Earth.
+As you venture into the heart of Western Australia’s Kimberley region, get ready.
+You will be awestruck by the rugged beauty of the Bungle Bungles.
+El Questro is a close second.

 History and Geology of the Bungle Bungles